bo1led-owl/Waxwing/README.md

 # Waxwing
-A simple HTTP server with easy to use API
+A simple HTTP server with easy to use API, named after a beautiful bird

+## Dependencies
+`spdlog` for logging, so it is configurable via its interface

 ## Features
 - No exceptions